Vanderes/SAR/specs/specTask3.md

     abstract class MessageQueue {

-        // Interface for handling received messages and closed events interface Listener {
+Interface for handling received messages and closed events, methods should be implemented upon creation

+        interface Listener {
             void received(byte[] msg);
             void closed();
         }

-        // Method to set the listener for the message queue void setListener(Listener l);
+Method to set a listener for the message queue

+        void setListener(Listener l);

-        // Method to send a message as a byte array boolean send(byte[] bytes);
+Non-blocking method to send a message as a byte array with a given offset and length.
+It returns false if the MessageQueue is disconnected, true otherwise.

-        // Overloaded method to send a portion of a byte array as a message boolean send(byte[] bytes, int offset, int length);
+        boolean send(byte[] bytes, int offset, int length);

-        // Method to close the message queue void close();
+Method to close the message queue
+        void close();

-        // Method to check if the message queue is closed boolean closed();
+Method to check if the message queue is closed
+        boolean closed();
     }

+### TaskEvent